 A weapon is legally defined as anything readily capable of lethal use or inflicting serious bodily injury.
 Believe it or not, a great many things could fall into this category, including a person’s fists.
 The following is just a short list of items that are considered weapons in New Jersey:

 - Brass or Metal Knuckles

-- Cestis (and other leather bands studded with metal filings or razor blades embedded in wood)
+- Cestis (and other leather bands studded with metal filings or razor blades imbedded in wood)